- Trade wars

-Agile electronics manufacturing in North America
+Agile Electronics Manufacturing in North America

 A new manufacturing solution is helping to resolve these issues and mitigate some of the supply chain risks made evident by recent political events.
-Companies like MacroFab have created manufacturing ecosystems that are dynamic, regionalized and extremely agile, all managed by a secure online platform.
+Companies like MacroFab have created manufacturing ecosystems that are dynamic, regionalized, and extremely agile, all managed by a secure online platform.
 They provide companies with access to dozens of pre-vetted contract manufacturers with available capacity.
 Vetted companies offer a broad range of skills, equipment, and expertise to meet the requirements of even the most complex systems.

 “The key to our success is perfectly matching supply and demand for electronics manufacturing,” said Misha Govshteyn, MacroFab CEO, adding “when one of our customers uploads their CAD and BOM files, our platform is able to interrogate that data and create a quote.
-Meanwhile, it is selecting which of our manufacturing partners are most suited to that order’s technology requirements, volume, and speed.”
+Meanwhile, it is selecting which of our manufacturing partners is most suited to that order’s technology requirements, volume, and speed.”

 These Manufacturing-as-a-Service (MaaS) platforms seek to improve both CMs and OEMs.
 CMs, get the jobs that suit them based on their specializations and capabilities.
 And OEMs get their job done at the ideal factory based on their requirements, all with the benefit of a single point of contact and a guarantee of workmanship.